 If option 2 or 3 is chosen, then the user must specify input files [VPRFN] or [LPRFN] containing the profile(s).

-Initial ice thickness [ICETHI] is ignored if ice computations are turned off.
+Initial ice thickness [ICETHI] is ignored when ice computations are turned off.

 The waterbody type [WTYPEC] is either FRESH or SALT.
 If [WTYPEC] is set to SALT, then constituent computations [CCC] should be turned on and salinity should be included in the computations.
 This affects the equation of state used in the model and the units of TDS (if FRESH, g/m3 or mg/l) or SALINITY (if SALT, kg/m3).
 The equation of state for both FRESH and SALT is shown in Appendix A.